Byssus: The Magic Fabric From The Sea 0 Comments

-The encyclopaedia reads: “Byssus is a textile fibre of animal origin, a sort of natural silk obtained from filaments secreted by a species of bivalve mollusks (Pinna nobilis), endemic in the Mediterranean and also known as nacchera or penna, whose processing has been developed exclusively in the Mediterranean area.”
+The encyclopaedia reads: “Byssus is a textile fibre of animal origin, a sort of natural silk obtained from filaments secreted by a species of bivalve molluscs (Pinna Nobilis), endemic in the Mediterranean and also known as 'nacchera' or 'penna', whose processing has been developed exclusively in the Mediterranean area.”

 But byssus is much more than this.
 It’s art, it’s feeling, it’s knowledge, it’s mastery.

 The byssus, silk of the sea, "cannot be sold or bought; it is given."
 This has always been said by the last Byssus Master of Sardinia, Chiara Vigo, who lives in Sant'Antioco.